-FTB Show #245 features the first country album by Amy Ray (Indigo Girls) called Goodnight Tender.
-Also new music from Buzz Cason and Robert Ellis...
+FTB Show #251 features the new album from Riley Etheridge Jr. entitled The Straight and The Narrow.
+Also fine new music from Susan Gibson, Amelia White and The Sea The Sea....
 Here is the FTB Best music releases of the 2013 list....For more up-to-date news check out and subscribe to Americana Boogie Music on Flipboard!...
 The Americana Music Assoc.'s album of the Year award goes to Old Yellow Moon by EMMYLOU HARRIS & RODNEY CROWELL.
 More AMA Awards stuff here... more news

 Try the FTB podcasts... now on iTunes...
 The Freight Train Boogie "terrestrial" radio show can be heard live Thursday nights, 8 to 10 PM pacific time, on KRCB in Sonoma County, CA, which can also be heard on the internet.